 - In a separate bowl, whisk together flour, baking powder.
 Gradually add dry ingredients from step 2 to wet ingredients in step 1, beating on low speed.

-- Prepare baking sheet by lining it with parchment paper or lightly greased aluminum foil.
+- Prepare a baking sheet by lining it with parchment paper or lightly greased aluminum foil.
 Place granulated sugar on a plate.
 Roll spoonfuls of cookie dough into balls, rolling each ball between your hands.
 Roll balls in sugar to coat them completely.

 - Place cookie balls 2 inches apart on a prepared baking sheet.
 Bake until cookies begin to puff up slightly, about 12 minutes, until cookies just brown around the edges and crackle on top.
-Remove from oven and let the cookies cool at least 10 minutes on baking sheet before transferring cookies to rack to cool completely.
+Remove from the oven and let the cookies cool at least 10 minutes on the baking sheet before transferring cookies to rack to cool completely.

 The nutritional information on this website is only an estimate and is provided for convenience and as a courtesy only.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.
 It should not be used as a substitute for a professional nutritionist’s advice.